mcraiha/spine-unity-docs/Events.md

 **WARNING:**
 > NEVER subscribe to `End` with a method that calls `SetAnimation`.
 Since `End` is raised when an animation is interrupted, and `SetAnimation` interrupts any existing animation, this will cause an infinite recursion of End->Handle>SetAnimation->End->Handle->SetAnimation, causing Unity to freeze until a stack overflow happens.
-******* List AnimationState Events here.

 ----------

 ### Sample Code

-Here is a sample MonoBehaviour that subscribes to AnimationState's callbacks.
+Here is a sample `MonoBehaviour` that subscribes to `AnimationState`'s events.
 Read the comments to see what's going on.
 ```csharp
 using UnityEngine;
 using System.Collections;